imin-ltd/open-objects-script/README.md

 You will need Node.js ^12.18.2 (LTS as of July 2020)

-1. Create a `geoSegment/config.json` file by copying `geoSegment/config.example.json` i.e.
+1. Download latest copy of script using the following git command

     ```sh
+    git pull origin master
+    ```
+2. Create a `geoSegment/config.json` file by copying `geoSegment/config.example.json` i.e.

+    ```sh
     cp geoSegment/config.example.json geoSegment/config.json
     ```
-2. Edit the `geoSegment/config.js` file to include your Firehose API key and your desired segments.
+3. Edit the `geoSegment/config.js` file to include your Firehose API key and your desired segments.
 Radius is in kilometres.
-3. `npm install`
+4. `npm install`
-4. `npm run geoSegment`
+5. `npm run geoSegment`

 The output segments will be in the `geoSegment/output/segments` folder, with a folder of ScheduledSessions for each segment.
 Also in each segment folder will be a file called `index.txt` that contains the filename of each ScheduledSession in that folder.

 Additionally, a log will be saved to `geoSegment/output/log.txt`.

+### Model ScheduledSession
+After running the geoSegment script, in each segment folder there will be a `model.json` file.
+This file is an example ScheduledSession that has every property a ScheduledSession in this segment can have with sample values for each.

 ### Known Limitations